 - (3) Columns may not add due to rounding.

 ABOUT PRAIRIE PROVIDENT:

 Prairie Provident is a Calgary-based company engaged in the exploration and development of oil and natural gas properties in Alberta.
-The Company’s strategy is to optimize cash flow from our existing assets, grow a base waterflood business in Evi (Slave Point Formation) and Michichi (Banff Formation) providing stable low decline cash flow, and organically develop a new complementary play to facilitate reserves and production growth.
-The Princess area in Southern Alberta continues to provide short cycle returns through successful development of the Glauconite and Ellerslie Formations.
+The Company’s strategy is to optimize cash flow from our existing assets, providing low risk development and stable low decline cash flow.

 For further information, please contact: